Moataz0000/api_tester/README.md

-# api-tester
+# restquest

 ## Overview
-`api-tester` is a command-line tool for testing REST API endpoints with various HTTP methods (GET, POST, PUT, PATCH, DELETE).
+`restquest` is a command-line tool for testing REST API endpoints with various HTTP methods (GET, POST, PUT, PATCH, DELETE).
 It simplifies API testing by allowing developers to quickly send requests and view responses directly from the terminal.

 ## Features
 - Supports `GET`, `POST`, `PUT`, `PATCH`, and `DELETE` requests.